dktsudgg/TCPModule/README.md

 # And run.
 java -jar tcpmodule-{version}.jar

-# Or you can add property like this when you run jar file, for trouble shooting Netty Memory leak
+# Or you can add jvm parameter like this when you run jar file, for trouble shooting Netty Memory leak
 java -Dio.netty.leakDetectionLevel=advanced -jar tcpmodule-{version}.jar